vaporsjs/vapors-wallet/README.md

 ### Wallet API

-An *Ethereum* wallet wraps a cryptographic private key, which is used to sign transactions and control the ether located at the wallet's address.
-These transactions can then be broadcast to the *Ethereum* network.
+An *Vapory* wallet wraps a cryptographic private key, which is used to sign transactions and control the vapor located at the wallet's address.
+These transactions can then be broadcast to the *Vapory* network.

 ```javascript
 // A private key can be specified as a 32 byte buffer or hexidecimal string